• Features

 Woodspring by Elizabeth Buchan is published on 2 April.
 Since the house was built in 1810, the Danes have always lived at Woodspring.
 It has given them shelter, solace and joy.
 War brings change, and the next three generations of the family will lead very different lives.
 Peace is shattered, pain is unavoidable, loves are found and lost, but Woodspring is constant, and will always draw them back.
 We’ll have a feature linked to this book nearer the time.

 In The Library of War and Peace by Louise Morrish, also on the 2nd, Josie Everley, heartbroken after wartime tragedy, starts anew as a library assistant at an all-female-run military hospital in London.
 There she meets Theo, a wounded soldier with his own trauma, who finds solace ain books.
 As Josie loses her heart to Theo, the war rages on and Josie must muster all her strength and courage to make it through.
+We’ll have a Historia feature about how books can heal on the same day.

-Four books are out on 9 April.
+Three books are out on 9 April.
 Catherine Hanley‘s The Family Lives of Medieval Women throws much-needed light on the full breadth of the experiences of ordinary women in the Middle Ages.
 What was life like for the vast majority who weren’t exceptional, better-known, figures?
 We learn that they led fascinating and often wildly differing everyday lives, depending on their social class and family situation.
-Catherine’s feature exploring their stories will be in Historia around the 9th.
+Catherine’s feature exploring their stories will be in Historia on the 9th.

 And The Enemy’s Wife by Deborah Swift takes us to Shanghai in 1941.
 When Zofia’s beloved husband Haru is conscripted into the Imperial Japanese Army, she is left to navigate the Japanese-occupied city alone.
 As violence increases, she and her new friend Hilly seek shelter with Theo, Zofia’s employer.
 But with every passing day, the horrors of war and Haru’s absence reshape Zofia’s world – and her heart.
+Find out about the inspiration for this book in Deborah’s feature about wartime Shanghai.

 The paperback edition of Dangerous by Essie Fox is also out on the 9th.
 Lord Byron’s in demand in Venice.
 But when women are found dead, their throats wounded, and a novel called The Vampyre is published under his name, rumours begin to spread.
 To save his life and those of the people he loves, Byron must discover who is behind these crimes, while the scandals of his own infamous past return to haunt him… Read Essie’s Historia feature about the true story behind her Gothic chiller.